balbano/balbano.github.io/posts/2026-08-20-clowns-roles-and-playing.markdown

 I started this blog post a long time ago, and never quite finished it because it's a much bigger idea in my head that's swirling around and I was struggling to actualy get going on it.
 But with my success at coming back for [a second part of an ongoing topic](/posts/2026-02-27-more-than-telling-a-story-part-2-being-clever.html), and I'm just going to leave it as is as a little introductory nugget, and hopefully come back for more later!

+In the meantime, I recommend meditating on this [beautiful take on clown ecology](https://riseupcomus.blogspot.com/2024/09/clowns.html) for His Majesty the Worm.

-In fact, this draft (which I deleted and rewrote almost entirely) is so old that I still had a little "links" thing at the bottom that I was briefly into!
+Also, this draft was so old that after the scattered notes it still had a little "links" thing at the bottom that I was briefly into!
 So let's keep it.
 These are some things that I read/listened to around the time that I first created this draft!

 ## Sparked my curiosity